 What We Look For In Our Puppies

-Conformation & Build: A very square and robust pup with perfect bite, closely folded ears, and strong; rectangular head is going to be the pick of the litter and what we try to breed for.
+Confirmation & Build: A very square and robust pup with perfect bite, closely folded ears, and strong; the rectangular head is going to be the pick of the litter and what we try to breed for.
 Nothing about a mini should feel toyish when you hold them although they are small but should feel solid and compact.
 Some people confuse weight with size.
 A very toyish dog that is light in build and bone structure may only weigh 8-9 pounds but still be as tall as a standard Miniature Schnauzer at 12”.
-Where as you can have a “Toy” schnauzer that is only 9” to 10” in height but still weighs 10 -12 pounds.
-This would be a dog that in toy in size but carries the integrity of the breed and is robust in stature NOT TOYISH.
+Whereas you can have a “Toy” schnauzer that is only 9” to 10” in height but still weighs 10 -12 pounds.
+This would be a dog that is toy in size but carries the integrity of the breed and is robust in stature NOT TOYISH.

-What Our Puppies Comes With
+What Our Puppies Come With

 Food & Treats

 *We understand that adopting a puppy is a serious commitment and ask that you strongly considered the responsibility and expense of adopting a puppy before you proceed.
 Puppies are a life commitment that required attention, patients, and love.
 The time you put into your future companion will be reflected in the type of dog they grow to be.
 So be ready to take on this commitment because they will be devoted to you.
 That being said we try to set you up for success with the socializing we do with our puppies so they come to you balanced and ready to learn.
-The stipulations on the notification list, deposits and payments is to create an organized, structured, and fair system for all parties involved and to protect against those who would be deceitful.
+The stipulations on the notification list, deposits and payments are to create an organized, structured, and fair system for all parties involved and to protect against those who would be deceitful.